Europe debates how far to push 'right to be forgotten'

 Google's approach to date has been to remove links only from European versions of its website, such as Google.de in Germany or Google.co.uk in Britain, meaning they would still appear on Google.com.

-Microsoft and Yahoo (YHOO.O) have not yet said how they will handle the issue.
+Microsoft and Yahoo have not yet said how they will handle the issue.

 Some national regulators and lawyers have said Google's approach waters down the effectiveness of the ruling given how easy it is to switch between the different versions.